The U.S. Constitution

 Engage

 According to the “Star Spangled Banner,” the national anthem, the United States is the “land of the free.”
-This week is Celebrate Freedom Week, and you will be learning about three major documents—the Declaration of Independence, the U.S. Constitution, and the Bill of Rights—and what they add to our freedom.
+This week is Celebrate Freedom Week, and you will be learning about three major documents throughout the week—the Declaration of Independence, the U.S. Constitution, and the Bill of Rights—and what they add to our freedom.

 Objectives